-Roosts are best about 12" higher than nests so birds won't roost(sleep) in nests and poop in them, if you use poop boards under roosts it will also 'stretch' your floor space.
+Roosts are best about 12" higher than nests so birds won't roost(sleep) in nests and poop in them.

-Keep in mind that floor space is need for birds to have landing room to get down from roosts/nests without crashing into something.
+Keep in mind that floor space is needed for birds to have landing room to get down from roosts/nests without crashing into something.

 Upper venting works best as high as possible above roosts so no strong drafts hit roosts in winter...and hot/moist air and ammonia can rise and exit coop.